Vilder50/SharpCraft/README.md

 SharpCraft is a C# class library used for generating Minecraft datapacks.
 SharpCraft is made for making it easier to abstract things.
 SharpCraft in itself doesn't come with much abstraction, but allows people to make their own abstraction libraries which they then can reuse.

 ### Different way of writing
-Generating a datapack in SharpCraft is not 100% the same as writing a normal datapack since all the syntax is a little different.
+Generating a datapack in SharpCraft is not 100% the same as writing a normal datapack since all the syntax is different.
 Example:

 ```mcfunction